 Rich natural sources are very rare, and although most meat-eaters aim to get their adequate vitamin D intake from fatty fish, egg yolks, and butter, vitamin D is one of the most common nutrients to be found in fortified foods like cereal and milk.

 Note that vitamin D3 can only be found in animal products, while vitamin D2 is plant-based and found in some varieties of mushrooms and fortified plant foods like nut milks or vegan breakfast cereal.

-Unless you are lucky enough to live in an extremely sunny part of the world, getting plenty of sunlight on the daily, you should supplement vitamin D, regardless of your diet (or mushroom consumption!).
+Unless you are lucky enough to live in an extremely sunny part of the world, getting plenty of sunlight on the daily outside the office, you should supplement vitamin D, regardless of your diet (or mushroom consumption!).

 While it is possible to get enough omega-3 fatty acids from these plant foods alone, the reason why they might be so hard to get on a vegan diet is that the amount of omega-6 fatty acids found in most vegan diets greatly surpasses the one of omega-3s.

 In order to get an adequate intake of omega-3s, the optimal ratio of omega-6 to omega-3s must be 4:1 or less.
 As most Western diets feature a much higher amount of omega-6s than recommended (around 16:1), this distorted ratio carries a risk of deficiency associated with fatigue, joint pain, cardiovascular issues, and menstrual problems.